-The Company incurred selling and marketing expenses of \$16,908,419, or 47.8% of revenue, for the year ended December 31, 2019, compared to \$7,314,329, or approximately 41.2% of revenue, for the year ended December 31, 2018.
+The Company incurred selling and marketing expenses of \$18,405,332, or 45.7% of revenue, for the year ended December 31, 2020, compared to \$16,908,419, or approximately 47.8% of revenue, for the year ended December 31, 2019.
 Sales and marketing expenses for the period consist primarily of fulfillment costs related to delivering products to customers, direct online advertising placements, costs related to marketing the Dr. Tobias brand and other promotional and awareness initiatives.
-As the Company acquired the Dr Tobias brand in mid-2018, the first two quarters of 2019 involved understanding the dynamics of the Dr Tobias customer base as well as launching a new brand.
-Advertising spend in the third quarter of 2019 was increased with a deliberate focus on attracting longer term repeat customers.
-While the brand continues to generate strong repeat sales, investments are also being made attract new-to-brand customers.
-While this type of advertising spend does not necessarily translate to immediate revenue, it is important to the overall brand growth strategy.
-Despite consistent investment, returns in the form of revenue growth did not materialize.
-The organic growth rate began to decline until very late in 2019 as new advertising strategies began to show results.
-The Company is confident it has appropriately adapted its advertising strategies in the near term as both efficiency and effectiveness of advertising has improved in the period since December 31, 2019.
+While the Dr Tobias brand continues to generate strong repeat sales, investments are also being made attract new-to-brand customers and expand the offering to new channels and marketplaces.
+While this type of investment typically does not have an immediate material impact to revenue, as volumes begin to reach certain key levels, growth generally accelerates.
+While Amazon remains the Company's primary marketplace for both the supplements and skincare businesses, an emphasis was made in 2020 to diversify both domestically and internationally.
+The Company is confident it has appropriately adapted its advertising strategies in the near term as both efficiency and effectiveness of advertising has improved in the period since year end.
 The Company will continue to actively monitor its selling and marketing expenses, particularly those directly related to advertising and expects that these will vary in relation to sales revenues going forward as advertising spend is optimized relative to competitive conditions.